walmartlabs/lacinia/docs/tutorial/component.rst

 Rather than get into the minutiae, let's see how it fits together in our Clojure Game Geek application.

-We're starting quite small, with just two components:
+We're starting quite small, with just two components in our system:

 .. graphviz::